mhvbyrne/FM/business/business-plan/business-plan.md

 Pulse notes uses a subscription based business plan similar to Spotify.

-They also run events which have a separate fee.
+They also run live events which have a separate fee.

 ---
 #### Revenue